Learned helplessness

 Learned helplessness is the behavior exhibited by a subject after enduring repeated aversive stimuli beyond their control.

+In humans, learned helplessness is related to the concept of self-efficacy, the individual's belief in their innate ability to achieve goals.

+Learned helplessness theory is the view that clinical depression and related mental illnesses may result from a real or perceived absence of control over the outcome of a situation.

+Foundation of research and theory

 It was initially thought to be caused by the subject's acceptance of their powerlessness, by way of their discontinuing attempts to escape or avoid the aversive stimulus, even when such alternatives are unambiguously presented.
 Upon exhibiting such behavior, the subject was said to have acquired learned helplessness.

-In humans, learned helplessness is related to the concept of self-efficacy; the individual's belief in their innate ability to achieve goals.
-Learned helplessness theory is the view that clinical depression and related mental illnesses may result from a real or perceived absence of control over the outcome of a situation.

-Foundation of research and theory
+Over the past few decades, neuroscience has provided insight into learned helplessness and shown that the original theory was the wrong way about—the brain's default state is to assume that control is not present.
+The presence of control is therefore learned.
+However, it is unlearned when a subject is faced with prolonged aversive stimulation.

 Early experiments

 American psychologist Martin Seligman initiated research on learned helplessness in 1967 at the University of Pennsylvania as an extension of his interest in depression.
 This research was later expanded through experiments by Seligman and others.
 One of the first was an experiment by Seligman & Overmier: In Part 1 of this study, three groups of dogs were placed in harnesses.
 Group 1 dogs were simply put in a harness for a period of time and were later released.
 Groups 2 and 3 consisted of "yoked pairs".
 Dogs in Group 2 were given electric shocks at random times, which the dog could end by pressing a lever.
 Each dog in Group 3 was paired with a Group 2 dog; whenever a Group 2 dog got a shock, its paired dog in Group 3 got a shock of the same intensity and duration, but its lever did not stop the shock.
 To a dog in Group 3, it seemed that the shock ended at random because it was their paired dog in Group 2 that was causing it to stop.
 Thus, for Group 3 dogs, the shock was "inescapable".